adisaf/multunus-website/source/blog/2016-03-11-impact-mapping-for-mdm-product.html.markdown

 In this step, start discussing the deliverables.
 Define the budget which can be either the maximum budget or length of the tasks.
 Come up with creative ways to validate the assumptions.
 Ask the following questions:

-*What is the simplest way to test this?
+* What is the simplest way to test this?

-*Could we test it without software?
+* Could we test it without software?

-*Could we start earning with a partially manual process?
+* Could we start earning with a partially manual process?

-Try using[Jeff Patton’s User story mapping](http://www.amazon.com/User-Story-Mapping-Discover-Product/dp/1491904909)to slice the deliverables in an iterative way.
+Try using [Jeff Patton’s User story mapping](http://www.amazon.com/User-Story-Mapping-Discover-Product/dp/1491904909) to slice the deliverables in an iterative way.

 ###The MDM Case Study